 The Strategic Plan 2015 - 2019 of the Ministry of Energy and Natural Resources identifies increased exploration activities as a priority goal to reduce import dependency in coal, oil and gas.
-Under this plan, the electricity generated from domestic coal would be nearly doubled from 32.9 billion kWh in 2013 to 60 billion kWh in 2019.
-A law introduced in June 2016 aims to increase utilisation of domestic coal by creating a purchasing program for the Turkish Electricity Wholesale and Contracting Co.
-(TETAS), a stateowned enterprise, to purchase additional electricity from domestic coal-fired power plants by tender.
+Under this plan, the electricity generated from domestic coal is aimed to be nearly doubled from 32.9 billion kWh in 2013 to 60 billion kWh in 2019.
+A law introduced in June 2016 aims to increase utilisation of domestic coal by creating a purchasing programme for the Turkish Electricity Wholesale and Contracting Co.
+(TETAS), a state-owned enterprise, to purchase additional electricity from domestic coal-fired power plants by tender.